MENU

 Form 45-509F1 - Alternative Report of Exempt Distribution

-Angel Investor Groups Registration Exemption
+Angel Investor Group Registration Exemption

 Raising capital through groups that connect angel investors with Ontario early-stage businesses.

-An angel investor group relying on the Angel Investor Group Registration Exemption, set out in Ontario Instrument 32-508 – Not-For-Profit Angel Group Registration Exemption (Interim Class Order) may be able to help your business raise capital by introducing you to its angel investor members that are interested in supporting and investing in early-stage businesses in Ontario.
+An angel investor group relying on the Angel Investor Group Registration Exemption, set out in Ontario Instrument 32-508 Not-For-Profit Angel Investor Group Registration Exemption (Interim Class Order) may be able to help your business raise capital by introducing you to its angel investor members that are interested in supporting and investing in early-stage businesses in Ontario.
 These angel investor groups may also support your business by:

-• making information about your business available to its members, who are accredited investors and self-certified investors.
+• making information about your business available to its members, who are accredited investors and self-certified investors,

-• providing you with opportunities to present your business for investment to its members.
+• providing you with opportunities to present your business for investment to its members,

 • facilitating its members due diligence of your business, and